Religion in space: Hinduism

 In December 2006, American astronaut Sunita Williams took a copy of the Bhagavad Gita aboard the International Space Station.
 In July 2012, she took an Om symbol and a copy of the Upanishads.
+Her father, Deepak Pandya, recommended she bring the Upanishads to answer questions she developed after reading the Bhagavad Gita during her first flight.
+Williams also carried an idol of the deity Ganesha and celebrated the festival of Diwali while in orbit.
 On 27 February 2021, PSLV-C51 carried a digital copy of the Bhagavad Gita into space on an SD card.